-5. Provide reports to the State Board of Education, upon request, on the specific intensive reading interventions and supports implemented by the school district.
+- e. provide intensive language and vocabulary instruction using a scientific-research-based program, including use of a speech-language therapist, and - f. include weekly progress monitoring measures to ensure progress is being made; - 5.
+Provide reports to the State Board of Education, upon request, on the specific intensive reading interventions and supports implemented by the school district.
 The State

-Superintendent of Public Instruction shall annually prescribe the required components of the reports; and

-6. Provide to a student who has been retained in the third grade and has received intensive instructional services but is still not ready for grade promotion, as determined by the school district, the option of being placed in a transitional instructional setting.
+Superintendent of Public Instruction shall annually prescribe the required components of the reports; and - 6.
+Provide to a student who has been retained in the third grade and has received intensive instructional services but is still not ready for grade promotion, as determined by the school district, the option of being placed in a transitional instructional setting.

-A transitional setting shall specifically be designed to produce learning gains sufficient to meet fourth-grade performance standards while continuing to remediate the areas of reading deficiency.
+A transitional setting shall specifically be designed to produce learning gains sufficient to meet fourth-grade performance standards while continuing to remediate the areas of reading deficiency. - Q. K. 1.
+Each Beginning in the 2025-2026 school year, each school district board of education shall annually publish on the school website, and report in writing electronically to the State Board Department of Education, the Office of Educational Quality and

-Q. J. 1.
-Each school district board of education shall annually publish on the school website, and report in writing electronically to the State Board Department of Education, the Office of Educational Quality and Accountability, and the Secretary of Education by September 1 of each year, the following information on the prior school year:
+Accountability, and the Secretary of Education by September 1 of each year, the following information on the prior school year:

-a. the provisions of this section relating to public school student progression and the policies and procedures of adopted by the school district on student retention and promotion board of education to implement the provisions of this section.
-The information submitted shall include expenditures related to implementing the provisions of this section, the number of staff implementing the provisions of this section, and average daily classroom time devoted to implementing the provisions of this section,
+- a. the provisions of this section relating to public school student progression and the policies and procedures of adopted by the school district on student retention and promotion board of education to implement the provisions of this section.
+The information submitted shall include expenditures related to implementing the provisions of this section, the number of staff implementing the provisions of this section, and average daily classroom time devoted to implementing the provisions of this section, - b. by grade, the number and percentage of all students in grade three that did not meet the performance criteria established by the Commission for Educational Quality and Accountability on the reading portion of the statewide assessment administered pursuant to Section 1210.508 of this title kindergarten through third grade who did not meet grade-level targets based on a screening instrument administered pursuant to subsection A of this section, - c. by grade, the number and percentage of all students retained in grades three through ten in kindergarten through third grade who have been enrolled in the district for fewer than two (2) years,

-- b. by grade, the number and percentage of all students in grade three that did not meet the performance criteria established by the Commission for Educational Quality and Accountability on the reading portion of the statewide assessment administered pursuant to Section 1210.508 of this title kindergarten through third grade who did not meet grade-level targets based on a screening instrument administered pursuant to subsection A of this section, - c. by grade, the number and percentage of all students retained in grades three through ten in kindergarten through third grade who have been enrolled in the district for fewer than two (2) years, - d. information on the total number and percentage of students who were promoted for good cause, by each category of good cause as specified above, and by grade, the number and percentage of students in kindergarten through third grade who demonstrated grade-level proficiency based on a screening instrument administered pursuant to subsection A of this section, and on student retention and promotion from the prior year by grade, the number and percentage of students in kindergarten through third grade who are on an individualized education program (IEP) in accordance with the Individuals with Disabilities Education Act based on a screening instrument administered pursuant to subsection A of this section or an alternative assessment prescribed by the student's IEP. - 2.
-The State Department of Education shall establish a uniform format for school districts to report the information required in this subsection.
-The format shall be developed with input from school districts and shall be provided not later than ninety (90) days prior to the annual due date.
-The Department shall annually compile the information required, along with state-level summary information, and electronically report the information to the public, the Governor, the Secretary of Education, the President Pro Tempore of the Senate, and the Speaker of the House of Representatives.
+- d. information on the total number and percentage of students who were promoted for good cause, by each category of good cause as specified above, and by grade, the number and percentage of students in kindergarten through third grade who demonstrated grade-level proficiency based on a screening instrument administered pursuant to subsection A of this section, - e. any revisions to the policies of the school district on student retention and promotion from the prior year by grade, the number and percentage of students in kindergarten through third grade who are on an individualized education program (IEP) in accordance with the Individuals with Disabilities Education Act based on a screening instrument administered pursuant to subsection A of this section, - the number of students by grade level in kindergarten through third grade who were newly identified as having characteristics of dyslexia in a school year, g. the number of trained school system personnel or licensed professionals used to administer the qualified dyslexia screening tool, and